-3. Executive Sessions of Non-Employee Directors
+3. Executive Sessions of Non-Management Directors

-At least two Board meetings per year will include an executive session of the non-employee Directors.
-In each case, these sessions will include such topics as the non-management Directors determine, and will include a discussion of the performance of the Chairman and Chief Executive Officer.
-The Chairman of the Nominating and Corporate Governance Committee will preside during the Executive Session, and he or she will report to the Chairman and Chief Executive Officer on all relevant matters, or invite the Chairman and Chief Executive Officer and/or others to join the executive session for further discussion, as appropriate.
+At least two Board meetings per year will include a regularly scheduled executive session of the non-management Directors.
+Other executive sessions of the non-management directors may be scheduled and/or called by the Lead Independent Director or non-management directors as determined appropriate.
+In each case, these sessions will include such topics as the non-management Directors determine, and may include a discussion of the performance of the Chairman and Chief Executive Officer.
+The Lead Independent Director will preside during the executive sessions, and he or she will report to the Chairman and Chief Executive Officer on all relevant matters, and may invite the Chairman and Chief Executive Officer and/or others to join executive sessions for further discussion, as appropriate.
 Any actions of the executive sessions of the Board will be taken separately at a full Board or Committee meeting.
-The Chairman of the Board, who presides at all meetings of the Board, takes the lead role in the boardroom other than in executive sessions.
+The Chairman, who presides at all meetings of the Board, takes the lead role in the boardroom other than in executive sessions.